Your job is to answer the question "What are they looking for?" When you can answer that your page will get more clicks and rank higher in the SEs.

-To sum up your title needs to be 10 words or less.
+To sum up: your title needs to be 10 words or less.
 It needs to satisfy the search engines and the searchers.
 You title tags should contain as many focused keywords as possible while keeping it short, sweet and to the point.
 The title tag should state or imply a problem, provide a solution, identify with the target market and describe a benefit.
-Most importantly the meta title tag should be catchy.
+Most importantly the meta title tag should get attention.

 Web Audio Plus

 Subscribe to Best Website Tips by Email